EduApps-CDG/EduApps-CDG/README.md

 Let's collaborate and make the world a better place, one line of code at a time!

-> ⚠️ *Please note that I am not interested in any requests involving malware or unethical/illegal activities.*
+> ⚠️ *Please note that I am not interested in any requests involving unethical or illegal activities.*